Roy Moore Is ‘Seriously Considering’ Another Senate Run In 2020

 “I think that’s been pronounced in the national newspapers – The New York Times, The Washington Post even has recognized there was a disinformation campaign going on in September of 2017 by forces outside of Alabama that spent a lot of money not regulated by the FEC in trying to dissuade Republicans from voting and encourage and enrage Democrats.”

 Moore had been accused of sexual harassment by multiple women while he was in his 30s before the election.
 Moore and his campaign staff had unequivocally denied any claims of wrongdoing, maintaining that the allegations were an effort to discredit and smear him.
-Although polls suggested that Jones will have a tough time competing for the Senate seat in a state which had not chosen a Democrat to the Senate since 1992, the race ultimately turned out in Jones’ favor with the allegations against Moore leading to his collapse in the race.
+Although polls suggested that Jones would have a tough time competing for the Senate seat in a state which had not chosen a Democrat to the Senate since 1992, the race ultimately turned out in Jones’ favor with the allegations against Moore leading to his collapse in the race.

 At the time, President Donald Trump had endorsed Moore, but that seemed to have had little impact on the voters.